manasseslima/restfy/README.md

 ```

-### HTTP client requests
+## HTTP client requests

-With http module, you can realize asynchronous requests to other services.
+With http module, you can do asynchronous requests to other services.
 The most simple request can be seen below.

 ```python
 from restfy import http
 ...